GROW model

 The GROW model (or process) is a simple method for goal setting and problem solving.
 It was developed in the United Kingdom and has been used extensively in corporate coaching from the late 1980s and 1990s.

 Stages of GROW

 There are a number of different versions of the GROW model.
 The following table presents one view of the stages but there are others.
-The "O" in this version has two meanings.
+The "O" in this version has multiple meanings.

 As with many simple principles, any user of GROW can apply a great deal of skill and knowledge at each stage but the basic process remains as written above.
 There are numerous questions which the coach could use at any point and part of the skill of the coach is to know which questions to use and how much detail to uncover.

 Example

 The following is a very simple example of using the GROW model to achieve a goal.
 This example deals with weight loss.
 If the client wants: "To bring my weight down to 120 pounds in three months and keep it down", that is their Goal.
 The more heartfelt and personal, the more meaningful the goal is to the person and the more likely they will be to commit to and achieve the goal.

 The GROW approach would then be to establish the Reality by stating what their weight is now.
 The coach would then ask awareness questions to deepen understanding of what is happening when the client tries to lose weight, thus identifying the Obstacles.
 These questions could include: